 Advising is available to students through student, staff, and faculty roles.

 Advises students in the process of declaring and current majors to ensure that students' initial plans, revisions, and change requests will satisfy all requirements for the program.
-The Undergraduate Advisor also collaborates with the students to create and maintain a curriculum plan that captures both the student's area of interest and will provide an understanding of program's conceptual framework of science, technology and society.
+The Student Services Officer also collaborates with the students to create and maintain a curriculum plan that captures both the student's area of interest and will provide an understanding of program's conceptual framework of science, technology and society.

 Provides oversight to all curriculum plans.
 All declaring students will have their curriculum plans reviewed by the Associate Director from an academic perspective before they are approved.
 Cohesiveness intellectual coherence, strong technical sequences, strong analytical coursework, engagement with STS frameworks and coherence are all considerations when reviewing curriculum plans.
 All petitions but be approved by the Associate Director.